North Liberty Park

-North Liberty Park, also known as North Liberty Community Park, is a historic public park and national historic district located at North Liberty, St. Joseph County, Indiana.
+North Liberty Park, also known as North Liberty Community Park, is a historic public park and national historic district located at North Liberty, Indiana.
 The district encompasses two contributing buildings, one contributing site, three contributing structures, and two contributing objects in a public park.
 It was developed by the Works Progress Administration in 1935 and 1937.
 They constructed the ornamental fieldstone entrance structures, a footbridge, bandshell, tool shed, bath house, and other fieldstone features.

 It was listed on the National Register of Historic Places in 2007.